 Parts of the Sentence - Verbals - Gerunds

-Instructions: Find the gerunds in the following sentences and tell if they are used as subject, direct object, predicate nominative, appositive, indirect object, or object of the preposition.
+Instructions: Find the gerunds in the following sentences and tell if they are used as a subject, a direct object, a predicate nominative, an appositive, an indirect object, or an object of a preposition.

 1. My father's occupation was farming.

 4. By saving, we can do our traveling.